fanofpretzels/metaslayer/README.md

 # metaslayer
-metaslayer - a free and open source metadata and EXIF cleanser written in Python
+# metaslayer - a free and open source metadata and EXIF cleanser written in Python
+.
+.
+.
+.
+# Getting Started
+.